 In Seattle, Washington, in a video arcade, a high school student, David, is playing a game called Galaga when he looks at his watch and realizes he's late for school.
 He passes the game on to a younger friend of his and rushes to school, late for his biology class.
 After a few moments sitting and reviewing a test that he'd failed, David insults his belligerent teacher and is sent to the school's disciplinary officer.
 While he waits in the outer office, he slyly checks a hidden list of passwords.

-After school, David is picked up by his biology classmate, Jennifer, who'd inadvertently helped him acquire the password.
+After school, David is picked up by his biology classmate, Jennifer, who'd inadvertently helped him acquire the password -- David regularly gets in trouble with the express purpose of stealing the password, which is changed every few weeks.
 She takes him to his house and he shows her his room where he's set up an elaborate personal computer system.
 David is a computer hacker and he quickly logs in to the school's system using the password he'd stolen.
 He accesses his own grades and jovially changes his biology grade from an F to a passing grade.
 Jennifer is stunned by his actions and becomes agitated when David pulls up her grades.
 He changes her biology grade as well but she insists he change it back, which he does.
 After she leaves, he changes her grade to an A.

 In the bunker that Jerry and Steve worked in, their personal command equipment is removed and replaced with a remote device that will do their jobs for them.
 Jerry looks crestfallen.